 Lost or damaged material

 When the maximum fine has accrued on an item, it is considered lost.
-The patron will be billed a lost item fee of $85 ($100 for media material) plus a $10 processing charge and will be blocked from borrowing material (in Circulation and Interlibrary Loan).
+The patron will be billed a lost item fee of $85 ($100 for media material) and will be blocked from borrowing material (in Circulation and Interlibrary Loan) until the fee is paid.

 If the item is returned, the lost item fee will be removed.
 The patron will still be responsible for late fees.